-A relevant vocational qualification at level 2 and English/Maths at GCSE grade D or grade 3, or above
+A relevant vocational qualification at level 2 with merit grade and English/maths at GCSE grade C or grade 3, or above

 You will prepare, cook and serve advanced dishes in a real industry kitchen that serves customers exciting food in our 100 seat restaurant.
 You will prepare and cook complex fish, meat, and poultry as well as canapes. as an additional specialist unit.
 Get the chance to work with top chefs and style your food for functions and events!
 Compete in Regional and National competitions to develop skills.

 Senior positions in the Hospitality industry as Chef de Partie or Sous Chef, in Restaurants, Hotels or fine dining venues in the corporate industry; or you could use your skills to travel and work in the developing event and leisure sector.
 Students may progress to University to study a Foundation degree in Culinary Art.

 No tuition fees are payable for students aged 16 – 18 on 31 August 2017.

 For all students aged 19+ please visit our website www.suffolk.ac.uk.

 Details regarding fee remission and Advanced Learning Loans can also be found at the above website.

 Approximately £205 for uniform/kit and £40 for trips/materials

 “My mum and dad suggested joining the Navy and that’s what I aim to do – but only once I have the experience of working in a busy kitchen.